Tofixrs/discord_presence/README.md

 ## Installation

-Download the newest release and run it.
+Download the newest release from the releases and run it.
 Thats it :D (On Linux you also have to make it executable by running `chmod +x discord_presence-linux`)
 Note: On Windows, Microsoft Defender may trigger.
 This is due this app being not signed (yet or ever) and it being very new.

 ### Compiling from source